-If you don't have someone who's willing or able to act as a guarantor (or if one qualifying parent is reluctant to act as the guarantor for all the tenants of the apartment—in other words, you and your roommates), there are services that, for a fee, will act as guarantors, such as Insurent (FYI, a Brick sponsor).
+If you don't have someone who's willing or able to act as a guarantor (or if one qualifying parent is reluctant to act as the guarantor for all the tenants—in other words, you and your roommates), there are services that, for a fee, will act as guarantors, such as Insurent (FYI, a Brick sponsor).

 If none of these solutions is an option, consider looking for a sublet or a room in someone else's apartment as opposed to taking out a brand new lease yourself.
 Or, if possible, throw cash at the problem.

-"If someone doesn't have a job, or a steady income, or a guarantor, a landlord might ask for a security deposit of six months instead of one month, or a year's rent up front," notes Douglas Elliman broker Lisa Li Moye.
-(For comprehensive tips on the rental process, check out our guide How to Rent a NYC Apartment.)
+"If someone doesn't have a job, or a steady income, or a guarantor, a landlord might ask for a security deposit of six months instead of one month, or a year's rent up front," says Lisa Li Moye, a broker with Compass.
+(For comprehensive tips on the rental process, check out our guide on ”How to Rent a NYC Apartment.”)

 A word about roommates

-Some—but not all—landlords are willing to take multiple guarantors, which can help even out the risk, and pooling funds together to pay for a single institutional guarantor (see above) can be a good solution.
+Some—but not all—landlords are willing to take multiple guarantors, which can help even out the risk.
+Pooling funds together to pay for a single institutional guarantor (see above) can also be a good solution.
 If you plan to use guarantors, you and your roommates should have a frank discussion with everyone involved about what the financial responsibility will be, and how much everyone is willing to take on.
-And if you decide to leave the apartment before the lease is up, for goodness sakes, do whatever you need to do to get your name off the lease, or you'll wind up legally and financially responsible for an apartment you no longer live in.
+(And if you decide to leave the apartment before the lease is up, for goodness sakes, do whatever you need to do to get your name off the lease, or you'll wind up legally and financially responsible for an apartment you no longer live in.)